brentp/xopen/README.md

 ```go
 func Wopen(f string) (*Writer, error)
 ```
-Wopen opens a buffered reader.
+Wopen opens a buffered writer.
 If f == "-", then stdout will be used.
 If f endswith ".gz", then the output will be gzipped.
 If f startswith "tmp:" then a tempfile will be created with a prefix of the string following ":"